top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 _Final objective:_

-We have recorded data of the lane following algorithm exploring the duckietown.
+We have recorded data of the lane following algorithm exploring the Duckietown by conventional approach.
 Our goal is to learn a policy which performs as well as, or better than the policy which produced the data.

 _Assumptions:_